How to Have a Happy First Day of School

 How does it feel on the first day of school?

-Well, it’s not uncommon to feel pretty much all the emotions on your little one’s first day of school.
+Well, it’s not uncommon to feel pretty much all the emotions on your child’s first day of school.

 You could both be excited, nervous, confident, scared… all at once!